BananaPuncher714/LethalQuantities/README.md

 - `Scrap.cfg` -  responsible for all scrap generation

-These configuration values are set per moon.
+These configuration values can be set per moon.
 Store items and items share the same spawning pool and are not separate.

 **Options**
 - General
-  - `Enabled` - Allow/Disallow this config to modify scrap spawning.
-You **must** enable this option to change scrap spawning behavior.
   - `MaxScrapCount` - Maximum total number of scrap items generated in a level.
   - `MinScrapCount` - Minimum total number of scrap items generated in a level.
   - `ScrapValueMultiplier` - Multiplies the value of a scrap item by this multiplier.
   - `ScrapAmountMultiplier` - Multiplies the total number of scrap on a level by this multiplier.
 - ItemType - There is one section for each item.
-  - `Rarity` - The weight of this item, relative to the total weight of all items.
-A higher rarity increases the chances for an item to spawn.
   - `MinValue` - The minimum value of this item.
   - `MaxValue` - The maximum value of this item.
-- StoreItemType - There is one section for each store item.
+- Rarity
-  - `Rarity` - The weight of this item, relative to the total weight of all items.
+  - `<item name>` - The weight of this item, relative to the total weight of all items.
 A higher rarity increases the chances for an item to spawn.
+Includes store items.
  </details>

 ## Spawn Logic